The most refreshing drink. Ever! Heavenly flowery and tangy. Our homemade elderflower cordial is perfect with sparkling water on a summer day.

 - Add elderflowers, lemon slices and citric acid to the water in a big pan.
 (The only ingredient not yet going in is the sugar)

-- Heat up to boiling point, stirring occasionally, remove from heat and let infuse for a few hours.
+- Heat up to boiling point, stirring occasionally, remove from heat, cover and let infuse overnight, or for at least four hours.

 - Strain the liquid through a muslin cloth, to catch all the flowers.
 Squeeze all that yummy flavour out of the pulp in the muslin!

 - Return liquid to the pan and add the sugar.

 - Bring to boil again, stirring frequently to dissolve all the sugar, and simmer for 5 minutes.